 If a server has a hypothetical malfunction, any affected node will automatically come back online via another server.

-Both relays have unique peers and contain all official CCSPA member nodes in their topology.
+Both relays have unique peers and contain many official CCSPA member nodes in their topology.
 The Block Producer contains only Kelowna Staking relays in its topology.

 Each node is a separate virtualized instance, meaning that each stake pool node runs independently.